 Things get underway with the Novices’ Chase and then the Pertemps final on day 3 of the 2021 Cheltenham Festival.
 From there, things get really exciting with the Ryanair Chase and then the Championship race on day 3, the Stayers’ Hurdle.

-Following the previous day’s results, it will be either punters or bookies ahead and with Paisley Park running on the Thursday, it could be make or break for both sides of the betting fence.
-If the bookies are ahead you can expect to see some juicy prices for the staying superstar at 3.30pm, but if the favorites have been winning in the first two days of racing, the bookies might look to keep Paisley Park onside and offer less generous odds.
+Following the previous day’s results, it will be either punters or bookies ahead and with Paisley Park running on Thursday, it could be make or break for both sides of the betting fence.
+If the bookies are ahead you can expect to see some juicy prices for the staying superstar at 3.30pm, but if the favourites have been winning in the first two days of racing, the bookies might look to keep Paisley Park onside and offer less generous odds.

 The atmosphere is always electric on St Patrick’s Day at the Cheltenham Festival, with the Guinness tent filled to the brim with Irish punters who make the pilgrimage to Cheltenham every year.
 You can be sure the bookies will be running for cover if a few of the Irish trained horses win on day 3.